Mitchell White (gridiron football)

-Mitchell White (born March 30, 1990) is a Canadian football cornerback for the Montreal Alouettes of the Canadian Football League (CFL).
+Mitchell White (born March 30, 1990) is an American former professional football cornerback.
 He played college football at Michigan State.

 Professional career

 Oakland Raiders

 On May 13, 2013, White signed with the Oakland Raiders as an undrafted free agent.
 He was waived on August 27, 2013.

-Montreal Alouettes
+Montreal Alouettes (first stint)

 White signed with the Montreal Alouettes of the Canadian Football League on October 17, 2013 and spent the remainder of the year on the practice roster.
 He then played in 12 games in 2014 and 16 games in 2015 recording 59 defensive tackles and one interception as an Alouette.
 He was released during the team's training camp on June 19, 2016.

 Ottawa Redblacks

 Shortly after his release, he signed with the Ottawa Redblacks on July 17, 2016, where he was named a CFL East All-Star for the 2016 season, and started in the team's Grey Cup championship victory.
 He was released after the season to pursue NFL opportunities.